satya164/react-native-tab-view/README.md

 - `renderFooter` - optional callback which returns a react element to use as bottom tab bar
 - `renderPager` - optional callback which returns a react element to handle swipe gesture and animation
 - `renderScene` - callback which returns a react element to use as a scene
+- `pagerStyle` - optional style object for the pager container

 Any other props are passed to the underlying pager.